From fresh-faced start-ups to mature multinationals, businesses of all sizes need to recognize and reward the loyalty of their long-term employees.

 But the rewards for 25 years of service can be supremely generous.
 For example, if you work at John Lewis for 25 years, you’ll get six months of paid leave.
 This is more than a simple break.
 Many employees use this as an opportunity to volunteer, to learn new skills, or to see the world.

-Yet some companies have recognised that the working landscape is changing.
+Yet some companies have recognized that the working landscape is changing.
 It’s becoming increasingly common to reward employees for just one year of service.
 The rewards are small – most just offer a gift card or a box of chocolates – but it’s something.

 As the length of service increases, so too does the value of the rewards.
 It doesn’t look like there’s any set pattern to what’s offered and when, but common awards include: